-- (a) the relevant person; - (b) a family member of the relevant person; - (c) a body corporate of which the relevant person or their spouse or domestic partner is a Director or a member of the governing body; - (d) an employer of the relevant person, unless the employer is a public body; - (e) a business partner of the relevant person; - (f) a person for whom the relevant person is a consultant, contractor or agent; - (g) a beneficiary under a trust or an object of a discretionary trust of which the relevant person is a trustee; or - (h) a person from whom the relevant person has received a disclosable gift.
+- (a) the relevant person; - (b) a family member of the relevant person; - a body corporate of which the relevant person or their spouse or domestic (c) partner is a Director or a member of the governing body - an employer of the relevant person, unless the employer is a public body: (d) - (e) a business partner of the relevant person; - a person for whom the relevant person is a consultant, contractor or agent (f) - a beneficiary under a trust or an object of a discretionary trust of which the (g) relevant person is a trustee; or - a person from whom the relevant person has received a disclosable gift. (h)

-Please provide a summary as to how the material conflict of interest has arisen, , including the names of any other parties involved, the nature of your relationship with them and the nature of that party's interest in the matter :
+nam se provide a summary as to how the material conflict of interest has arisen, , including the es of any other parties involved, the nature of your relationship with them and the nature of that is interest in the matter:

 7. Details of independent advice sought:

-Advice sought from:
+Advi ce sought from:

-Recommended action/feedback:
+Reco ommended action/feedback:

-Related correspondence reference number(s) or attach to this document:
+Rela ted correspondence reference number(s) or attach to this document:

-8. Action you have taken to avoid participating in the delegated decision, preparation of the report or any other process
+Action you have taken to avoid participating in the delegated decision, preparation of

+the rep port or any other process

-Please outline the action you have taken to ensure you are not involved in any way in the decisionmaking process or the provision of advice to a meeting:
+the action you have taken to ensure you are not involved in any way in the decisions or the provision of advice to a meeting:

 Documentary evidence of this can be found here (Infowise reference):

-9. Declaration
+9. Declar ation

 Name

 Signed

 Date